danilomunoz/scripts/README.md

 # scripts
-Repository with personal scripts in Bash and Ruby
+Repository with my personal scripts in Python, Bash and Ruby